 The following awards are determined by special procedures and committees are enlisted to review recommendations, consider nominations related to the criteria and determine recipients.

 The Selection Committee of five members is appointed by the IBMA board chairperson.
 The committee is made up of professional members with at least ten years experience in bluegrass music and a demonstrated significant knowledge of the history of the music.
 The committee shall actively seek out potential honorees and solicit candidate's names from the IBMA membership.
 From recommendations solicited and received, the selection committee shall compile a list of potential candidates (including recommendations from the selection committee itself).
 The committee shall convene at an appropriate time to review all candidates (usually in June or July prior to the IBMA Awards presentations) and shall select by majority vote the recipients of the awards for any given year.
 Broadcast, Print Media/Writer and Bluegrass Event Of The Year Awards Any IBMA member, fan or professional, may submit a nomination for Broadcast Personality of the Year, Print Media/Writer of the Year or Bluegrass Event (festival or concert production) of the Year.
 The final five nominees for these awards will be selected by special committees named by the executive committee of the IBMA board.
 The recipient of each award will be determined by the Panel of Electors.
-Written nominations must be received no later than June 30.
-(Consult IBMA in any given year for exact deadlines.)
-To recommend a candidate please submit our simple online Special Awards Submission form.

 This award recognizes outstanding service to bluegrass music in the field of broadcasting.
 The recipients must be judged by the committee for their:

 Because this is not a lifetime achievement award, longevity of service alone is not a factor.